Home

 Yipes.
 Relationships disrupted and loss of work for LIFE!!!

 You do not have to live your life like that.
-You can CURE atopic dermatitis and do not have to have a 'disease' for the rest of your life just because western medicine doesn't recognize the true underlying reason for this painful problem of dry itchy skin.
+You can get rid of atopic dermatitis and do not have to have a 'disease' for the rest of your life just because western medicine doesn't recognize the true underlying reason for this painful problem of dry itchy skin.

 What factors contribute to getting eczema